-The Queen City has just been ranked as the #1 city in America for female-owned business growth, according to a new report by American Express.
+The Queen City was recently ranked as the #1 city in America for female-owned business growth, according to a new report by American Express.

 The report analyzed the total growth of businesses started and owned by women around the country and found that women are starting an average of 849 new businesses per day, up 3% from last year.
 American now has 11.6 million women-owned businesses that employ almost 9 million people and generate $1.7 trillion in revenue per year.